 The rules will apply to any business registered in or selling to the Norwegian market that meets two of the following three criteria:

 Sales revenue equals or exceeds NOK 70 million

 Balance sheet equals or exceeds NOK 35 million

 At least 50 full-time employees (or equivalent annual person-hours)

 But with the Act promising an elevated level of due diligence being carried out across entire supply chains, the legislation will bring large-scale changes to the way many contractors and sub-contractors operate.
 So, while the above criteria will see a handful of businesses having to follow the new rules, the wider implications will impact both upstream and downstream suppliers, meaning that the impact of the new rules will be widespread.

 What does the Act cover?

 Accordingly, businesses will also be required to make accurate disclosures of their supply chain monitoring.
-Firms will need to produce an annual report by June of each year, with the first report due by June 2023, detailing how businesses are meeting the new standards of compliance.
+Firms will need to produce an annual report by June of each year, detailing how businesses are meeting the new standards of compliance.
 The Act also compels businesses to respond to public requests for information.